nersent/pace/README.md

 </div>

-Pace is a technical analysis library written in Rust, compatible with PineScript, designed to be as close to bare metal as possible.
+**Pace**: Technical analysis library written in Rust, designed to be compatible with PineScript.

 Fast, memory-safe and cross-platform, but with very high learning curve.

-The core feature of Pace is incremental architecture, which allows O(1) constant-time updates of indicators, making it ideal for time sensitive low-frequency live trading.
+The core feature of Pace is incremental architecture, which allows O(1) constant-time updates of indicators, making it ideal for time-sensitive low-frequency live trading.

-The goal of Pace is not to replace any existing technical analysis library, but rather provide a new approach and ways to write efficient trading strategies.
+The goal of Pace is not to replace any existing TA library, but rather provide a new approach and ways to write and optimize trading strategies efficiently.

-> Note: Pace is in early development stage.
+> Note: Pace is in an early development stage.
 Expect breaking changes.

 ## PineScript